 This pyramid sat within an enclosed yard with a temple and other funerary structures, all enclosed by a (now partially restored) wall.

-We first gather outside this wall where Romani explains this site to us with the aid of sketches drawn in the sand.
+We first gather outside this wall so Romani can explain the site to us with the aid of sketches in the sand.

 We pass through an opening in the wall, stopping immediately to admire architectural details such as the carved false doors carefully hung on carved false hinges.